 Thank you to Swimply for sponsoring our guide to all the great places to swim in the East Bay and greater Bay Area.
-This guide is evolving.
-Save 20% off your first swim with the code 510FAMILIES!
+Swimply lets you have your own private swimming pool for the afternoon — the genius way.
+Save 10% off your first Swimply rental with the code SWIM510!

-Each summer, we love to share our favorite swimming pools, lakes, lagoons, and beaches.
-Public swimming pools and beaches are reopening, and your family can rent a private pool from someone’s backyard, too.
-Capacity limitations may apply.
-You may need reservations.
+Each summer, we love to share our favorite East Bay swimming pools, lakes, lagoons, and beaches.
+Read on for dozens of spots where your family can swim.

 Private Pool Rental | Public Outdoor Pools | Public Beaches